Colorado Mountain College

-Colorado Mountain College (CMC) is a public community college with multiple campuses in western Colorado.
-Founded in 1965, the institution offers numerous associate degrees, seven bachelor's degrees and a variety of career-technical certificates.
-Approximately 20,000 students take on-campus or online classes every year.
+Colorado Mountain College (CMC) is a public community college with multiple campuses in western Colorado, and headquartered in Glenwood Springs, Colorado.

+Founded in 1965, the institution offers numerous associate degrees, eight bachelor's degrees and career-technical certificates.
+Approximately 14,000 students take on-campus or online classes every year.

-The CMC district includes six counties in the heart of the Colorado Rocky Mountains: Eagle, Grand, Jackson, Lake, Garfield, Pitkin, Summit, and Routt.
-The state-designated service area includes: Grand, Jackson, and Chaffee.
+The CMC district includes the following counties in Colorado: Eagle, Grand, Jackson, Lake, Garfield, Pitkin, Summit, and Routt.
+The state-designated service area includes the following counties: Grand, Jackson, and Chaffee.

-Besides eight community campuses, three full-service residential campuses in Leadville, Steamboat Springs, and Spring Valley at Glenwood Springs, provide students with residence halls, cafeterias, recreation facilities, and libraries.
-Students also have the opportunity to participate in different recreational and educational activities through student clubs, honor societies, a theatre company, and sports teams.
+CMC has eight community campuses.
+CMC has three full-service residential campuses in Leadville, Steamboat Springs, and Spring Valley at Glenwood Springs.
+Students have access to residence halls, cafeterias, recreation facilities, and libraries.
+Students may participate in recreational and educational activities through student clubs, honor societies, a theatre company, and sports teams.

 History

 On November 2, 1965, voters of five Colorado counties approved the formation of a college district including the Eagle, Garfield, Routt, Lake, Summit and Pitkin counties.
-The junior college plan was unanimously approved by the State Board of Education and the name “Colorado Mountain College”, suggested by the governing committee member, Harold Koonce, was immediately adopted.
+The junior college plan was unanimously approved by the State Board of Education and the name "Colorado Mountain College", suggested by the governing committee member, Harold Koonce, was immediately adopted.

-The residential campuses of Leadville and Spring Valley at Glenwood Springs were the first ones built, and the first classes started in the fall of 1967, with Dr. Joe Davenport as the first president of the institution, and an in-district tuition of $6.75 per credit hour.
-Davenport died shortly after the opening of the two campuses, crashing his single-engine plane while attempting to land in Glenwood Springs.
+The residential campuses of Leadville and Spring Valley at Glenwood Springs were the first ones built, and the first classes started in the fall of 1967.
+Dr. Joe Davenport was the first president of the institution.
+Davenport crashed his single-engine plane and died while attempting to land in Glenwood Springs shortly after the opening of the two campuses.

-The first 22 programs offered were Astrogeophysical Technology, Automobile Mechanics, Building Trades, Civil Technology, Commercial Photography, Data Processing, Drafting-Design Technology, Electrical-Electronics Technology, Metals Technology, Industrial Management, Farm and Ranch Management, Food Service Technology, Home Economics, Landscape Technology, Mining Technology, Office Management, Photographic Technology, Recreation Supervision, Resort Management and Secretarial Science.

 In 1972, Summit County offered its first courses, followed by expansions in Rifle, Salida and Buena Vista.
 In 1974, the college received full accreditation by the North Central Association of Schools and Colleges.

-The Isaacson School for Communication, Arts & Media, opened in 2012 with classes at the Spring Valley campus.
-That same year, a three-story $18 million Academic Center was opened at CMC Steamboat Springs.
+In 2012, The Isaacson School for Communication, Arts, & Media opened at the Spring Valley campus.
+That same year, an academic center was opened at CMC Steamboat Springs.

 In November 2019, the Salida and Poncha Springs communities voted to join the Colorado Mountain College special taxing district, while simultaneously the existing CMC district also voted to have them join, creating the newest CMC location.

-The federal government designated Colorado Mountain College as a Hispanic-Serving Institution (HSI) in 2021 after reaching enrollment of 25% or more Latino students.
+In 2021, Colorado Mountain College was designated as a Hispanic-Serving Institution (HSI) by the federal government after reaching enrollment of 25% or more Latino students.

 Community campuses

-Colorado Mountain College has eight community campuses and three full-service residential campuses that provide residence halls, cafeterias, student recreation facilities, and libraries, and are available for summer conferences.